How to Paint Spectral Green Nighthaunt Miniatures

 Base Colours

-Finally, the ghostly flesh was tidied up with Grey Seer.
+Finally, the ghostly flesh was tidied using Grey Seer to ensure a clean base before shading.

 Applying Shades